Best free antivirus for Windows 11 – Protect your PC effectively.

 - Automatic virus definition updates

-- Performance Scan that spots apps and files slowing down your PC
+- Performance Scan to identify apps and files that slow down your PC

 - Email protection that scans attachments for potential threats